Admission

 Applicants in Sculpture Applicants should prepare digital files that document the individual’s latest work as well as additional images representing earlier work.
 Additional documentation to the work in your preliminary portfolio may be presented during your interview.
 Detailed instructions will be included in the invitation to interview.

-Final notification of admission will be emailed in early March.
+Final Notification of Admission Final notification of admission will be emailed in early March.
 Offers of admission are applicable only for the year in which they are made.
 The School of Art does not practice deferred admission.
 A Financial Aid package will be sent shortly after notification of admission for those who have completed their application filing and submission of required documents.
 No decisions relating to admission or financial aid will be given in person or over the telephone.

 An individual’s acceptance of admission to the School of Art must be received by April 10.
 All matriculating students must submit a transcript that certifies their undergraduate degree.
 Admission is not binding unless this certification is received.